IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 @Rule(key = "Inventory")
 ```

 We define the logic behind the inventory rule (and in particular how it will relate with all the `IDetectionRule` detection rules) in the `plugin/rules/detection` directory by first creating an intermediary class implementing the language-specific sonar visitor class (`IssuableSubscriptionVisitor` in Java) and from which the inventory rule (`JavaInventoryRule`) will inherit.
 In Java, we call this class [`JavaBaseDetectionRule`](../java/src/main/java/com/ibm/plugin/rules/detection/JavaBaseDetectionRule.java), and it takes a constructor with a list of `IDetectionRule`[^3].
+Implementing this class will require defining a translation process, but we will come to that [later](#bridging-the-gap), and you can keep these parts empty for now.

 [^3]: It may also take a list of [`IReorganizerRule`](../mapper/src/main/java/com/ibm/mapper/reorganizer/IReorganizerRule.java) if necessary.
 More about this in [*Writing new detection rules for the Sonar Cryptography Plugin*](./DETECTION_RULE_STRUCTURE.md).